 Our blockchain technology development efforts are targeted at maximizing computing power, as measured in the speed of computation, or hash rate, and at reducing energy consumption.
-According to the F&S report, we are one of the few companies in China to possess proven technological knowhow and expertise throughout the ASIC design and production process, including algorithm development and optimization, standard cell design and optimization, low voltage and high-power efficiency operations, design of high-performance system and heat dissipation technology.
+According to the F&S report, we are one of the few companies in China to possess proven technological know-how and expertise throughout the ASIC design and production process, including algorithm development and optimization, standard cell design and optimization, low voltage and high-power efficiency operations, design of high-performance system and heat dissipation technology.
 We have full control over our ASIC chip design and chip integration process to ensure the quality of our products.
 Our current ASIC chips are specially designed for Bitcoin mining.
 We are able to evolve with rapid innovations in blockchain computing technology and offer increasingly efficient blockchain computer hardware.
-Our Ebit E10 model, launched in December 2017, was the first commercially available mining machine to use 10 nm ASIC chips among major mining machine producers, according to the F&S report.
-Our latest commercialized Ebit E12 series mining machines, which incorporate the most recent iteration of our proprietary 10 nm ASIC chips, are capable of a hash rate of up to 50 TH/s and achieves computing power efficiency of 57W/TH.
-In addition, we have also completed the design of our 8 nm ASIC chips and 7 nm ASIC chips and are ready to mass-produce our proprietary 8nm ASIC chips when the market conditions become suitable.
+Our Ebit E10 model, launched in December 2017, was the first commercialized Ebit E12 series mining machine to use 10 nm ASIC chips among major mining machine producers, according to the F&S report.
+Our latest commercialized Ebit E12 series mining machines, which incorporate the most recent iteration of our proprietary 10 nm ASIC chips and 7 nm ASIC chips and are ready to mass-produce our proprietary 8nm ASIC chips when the market conditions become suitable.
 We are currently focused on the development of our proprietary 5 nm ASIC chips.